-COMMENCEMENT NOTICE WITH ADDITIONAL COMPLIANCE DOCUMENTATION S.I.
+COMMENCEMENT NOTICE WITH COMPLIANCE DOCUMENTATION S.I.
 9 of 2014 A Building or works which relate to: The construction of a domestic dwelling, or domestic dwellings in a multi-unit development The extension of a domestic dwelling of more than 40 sq.m Works which require a Fire Safety Certificate COMMENCEMENT NOTICE WITH OPT OUT DECLARATION S.I.
 9 365 of 2015 A Building or works which relate to: The construction of a single domestic dwelling on a single development site, or The extension of a domestic dwelling of more than 40 sq.m, Where the owner is choosing to Opt Out of the requirement for Statutory Certification 7 DAY NOTICE S.I.
-9 of 2014 Works which require a Fire Safety Certificate, where the owner intends to commence the construction of such works before the grant of the relevant Fire Safety Certificate COMMENCEMENT NOTICE WITHOUT ADDITIONAL DOCUMENTATION S.I.
-351 Of 2009 Any other works not listed above, where the Building Control Regulations require such a Notice • Works or adaption of existing buildings carried out by or on behalf of a State Authority during the relevant period Covid-19 notice S.I.
-113 of 2020 support@nbco.gov.ie & RCA@localauthority in works or adaption of existing buildings carried out by or on behalf of a State Authority during the relevant period Acute and other health and social care accommodation; Self-isolation short stay accommodation; Covid-19 and other step-down accommodation; Medical testing centre or laboratory; Emergency management coordination facilities; Mortuary facilities; Other accommodation or buildings ancillary to the classes of building referred to above, including storage facilities.

-NOTE: IF IN DOUBT, CONTACT YOUR LOCAL BUILDING CONTROL AUTHORITY
+9 of 2014 Works which require a Fire Safety Certificate, where the owner intends to commence the construction of such works before the grant of the relevant Fire Safety Certificate COMMENCEMENT NOTICE WITHOUT COMPLIANCE DOCUMENTATION S.I.
+351 0f 2009 Any other works not listed above, where the Building Control Regulations require such a Notice NOTE: IF IN DOUBT, CONTACT YOUR LOCAL BUILDING CONTROL AUTHORITY

 FAQ 15.
-What documents / forms are required to accompany a Commencement Notice / CCC?
+WHAT DOCUMENTS / FORMS ARE REQUIRED TO ACCOMPANY A COMMENCEMENT NOTICE / CCC

-Commencement Notice with Additional Documentation Commencement Notice without Additional Documentation Commencement Notice with Opt Out of Statutory Declaration 7 Day Notice Certificate of Compliance on Completion Commencement Notice Commencement Notice Commencement Notice 7 Day Notice Certificate of Compliance on Completion Declaration of Intention to Opt Out of Statutory Certification Statutory Declaration Design Certificate Design Certificate Nomination of Builder Nomination of Builder Nomination of Builder Undertaking by Builder Undertaking by Builder Nomination of Assigned Certifier Nomination of Assigned Certifier Undertaking by Assigned Certifier Undertaking by Assigned Certifier General Arrangement Drawings General Arrangement Drawings General Arrangement Drawings

-General Arrangement Drawings General Arrangement Drawings General Arrangement Drawings Preliminary Inspection Plan Inspection Plan as Implemented Preliminary Inspection Plan Schedule of Documents -6 CN Schedule of Documents -6 CN Schedule of Documents -6 CN Schedule of Documents -6 CN ANNEX-Table of Documents Table of Plans, Calculations, Specifications, Ancillary Completion of an Online Completion of an Online Completion of an Online Completion of an Online Certificates and Particulars used for the purpose of Assessment via the BCMS Assessment via the BCMS construction and demonstrating compliance with the Assessment via the BCMS Assessment via the BCMS requirements of the Second Schedule to the Building Regulations and showing, in particular how the completed building or works differ from the design submitted to the Building Control Authority prior to construction.
+• • • nmencement Notice with npliance Documentation Commencement Notice without Compliance Documentation Commencement Notice with Opt Out of Statutory Declaration 7 Day Notice Certificate of Compliance on Completion Form of Commencement Notice Form of Commencement Notice Form of Commencement Notice Form of 7 Day Notice Form of Certificate of Compliance on Completion (incl Annex) Declaration of Intention to Opt Out of Statutory Certification Statutory Declaration De sign Certificate Design Certificate No mination of Builder Nomination of Builder Nomination of Builder Undertaking by Builder Undertaking by Builder Nomination of Assigned Certifier Nomination of Assigned Certifier Un dertaking by Assigned Certifier Undertaking by Assigned Certifier Ge neral Arrangement Drawings General Arrangement Drawings General Arrangement Drawings Pre liminary Inspection Plan Preliminary Inspection Plan Inspection Plan as Implemented 6.
+Submission of Documents (where mat: Schedule of Documents(Plans, Document nents accompanying this Commencement Nary Certificates & Particulars)- Description/Remarks lotice is attached in the following ANNEX-Table of Documents Table of Plans, Calculations, Specifications, Ancillary Certificates and Particulars used for Document Reference Description/Remarks the purpose of construction and demonstrating compliance with the e.g., designed/to be designed later (also requirements of the Second Schedule to the Building Regulations and showing, in edule that may be relied on during Building Control Authority. process to demonstrate complianc e with Building Regulations.
+All or some of these documents may be requested by particular how the completed building or works differ from the design submitted to the npletion of an Online Assessment vi BCMS Completion of an Online Assessment via the BCMS Completion of an Online Assessment via the BCMS Completion of an Online Assessment via the BCMS Building Control Authority prior to construction.

 FAQ 16.
-How do I complete the Commencement Notice Submission Process to the Building Control Authority via the BCMS for a Commencement Notice with Additional Documentation?
+How do I complete the Commencement Notice Submission Process to the Building Control Authority via the BCMS for a Commencement Notice with Compliance Documentation?

-Schedule of Documents(Plans, Calculations, Specifications, Ancillary Certificates & Particulars)-Schedule that may be relied on during process to demonstrate compliance with Building Regulations.
+Schedule of Documents (Plans, Calculations, Specifications, Ancillary Certificates & Particulars)-Schedule that may be relied on during process to demonstrate compliance with Building Regulations.
 All or some of these documents may be requested by the Building Control Authority.